TITLE 89: SOCIAL SERVICES

 b) An employee affected by a lockout is not a striker.

-d) Eligibility and level of benefits for a striker's family are determined using the family's income and assets as they were on the day before the strike began.
+d) Eligibility and level of benefits for a striker's family are determined using the family's income as it was on the day before the strike began.
 If eligible on the day before the strike, eligibility and level of benefits are determined by using the greater of the striker's pre-strike income or current income plus the non-striking household member's current income.